OmhVN/SolarElo/README.md

 ### Why SolarElo?
 Say goodbye to unfair PvP farming, win-trading, and complex setup headaches.
 SolarElo calculates, tracks, and manages PvP ELO with zero performance impact - fully compatible and optimized for **Paper**, **Leaf**, and **Folia**.
 This plugin provides a highly scalable and secure competitive experience, complete with dynamic ranking formulas, robust anti-abuse algorithms, interactive GUIs, and seamless Discord integration.

-> **WARNING — AI-Assisted Development**
->
-> This plugin's codebase has been developed, refactored, and optimized with the assistance of advanced AI coding agents.
-Please test updates in a development or staging environment before deploying to production.

 ---

 ## Main Feature Showcase